-- (1) Electronic message for certificate application sent by the RA; - (2) When keys are generated by a third party, CA or RA must obtain the subscriber's public key through auditable secure channels;
+- (1) Electronic message for certificate application sent by the RA; - (2) When keys are generated by a third party, CA or RA must obtain the subscriber's public key through auditable secure channels; - (3) Other secure electronic mechanisms; or eCA must make its public key available at all times.
+Subordinate CAs must deliver an eCA self-signed certificate or public key to relying parties in a reliable manner, include:

-- (3) Other secure electronic mechanisms; or - (4) Secure non-electronic methods, e.g., delivering media stored the subscriber's public key via registered or express mail.
+(4) Secure non-electronic methods, e.g., delivering media stored the subscriber's public key via registered or express mail.